-For Lavenda & Schultz, anthropology is “a scholarly discipline that aims to describe in the broadest possible sense what it means to be human” (2015:5).
-I use this quote in my own attempt to write a short page on “What is Anthropology?” aimed primarily at outside audiences.
+For Lavenda and Schultz, anthropology is “a scholarly discipline that aims to describe in the broadest possible sense what it means to be human” (2015, 5).
+I used this quote again in my 2021 lecture on how anthropology describes what it means to be human.

-Lavenda & Schultz emphasize that anthropology is holistic.
+Lavenda and Schultz emphasize that anthropology is holistic.
 That it is comparative.
 And studying anthropology involves studying evolution, which simply means change over time.

 Founding Issues of Anthropology

 One of the founding issues of anthropology was to compare human similarities or universals with human differences and particularities.
 In some ways, human universals and similarities–what we seem most to share–are also what make us most different and particular.
-I’ve posted about this in Human Nature and Anthropology.
+I’ve written a much longer reflection on these points in a webpage about Human Nature and Anthropology.